 Reynolds Number Formula

-where ρ (Greek lower-case letter rho) is the density of the liquid (kg/m3), u is the velocity of the fluid relative to the object (m/s), μ (Greek lower-case letter mu) is the dynamic viscosity, v is the kinetic viscosity and finally L is the characteristic length (by convention - inner diameter of a pipe, diameter of a sphere in liquid, length of plate, etc.).
+where ρ (Greek lower-case letter rho) is the density of the liquid (kg/m3), u is the velocity of the fluid relative to the object (m/s), μ (Greek lower-case letter mu) is the dynamic viscosity, v is the kinematic viscosity and finally L is the characteristic length (by convention - inner diameter of a pipe, diameter of a sphere in liquid, length of plate, etc.).

 The formula was famously derived and demonstrated experimentally by Osborne Reynolds who studied the conditions in which the flow of fluid in pipes transitions from laminar flow to turbulent flow.
 The experiment was described in his 1883 paper: he used dyed water and studied its under different flow velocities when it mixed with clear water flow in a see-through pipe.
 This formula is the one we use to perform the math in this calculator.

 Example 1: A sphere with a diameter of 2 cm is floating in a viscous liquid with dynamic viscosity of 5 kilogram-per-meter-second.
 The liquid's density is 900 kg/m3 and it is moving at a speed of 25 m/s.
 What is the Raynolds number for this flow?